Municue

 The committee may vote to make recommendations to City Council regarding any of the following items on this agenda.

-#ABriefing spotlight presentation by Verna Jones, Co-Founder and Executive Director of Under 1 Roof, a housing-related nonprofit organization.
+#ABriefing item featuring an agency spotlight presentation by Verna Jones, Co-Founder and Executive Director of Under 1 Roof.

-#CBriefing on financial reporting for the Dallas Housing Finance Corporation and Public Facility Corporation, including tax impacts as of December 31, 2025.
+#CBriefing on financial reporting for the Dallas Housing Finance Corporation and the Public Facility Corporation, covering tax impacts as of December 31, 2025, presented by the General Manager of the Dallas Housing Finance Corporation.

-#DBriefing on a proposed amendment to the Dallas Housing Resource Catalog covering policy statements for the Dallas Housing Finance Corporation, Dallas Public Facility Corporation, and the Housing Tax Credit Program.
+#DBriefing on proposed amendments to the Dallas Housing Resource Catalog, including updated program statements for the Dallas Housing Finance Corporation, Dallas Public Facility Corporation, and Housing Tax Credit Program.

-#EA briefing on fair housing updates, presented by Thor Erickson, Director of the Office of Housing and Community Empowerment.
+#EA briefing on fair housing updates presented by Thor Erickson, Director of the Office of Housing and Community Empowerment, covering policy developments and compliance matters related to fair housing.

-#IA preview of upcoming agenda items including the rejection of all bids for renovation of a permanent supportive housing development at 4150 Independence Drive and resolution amendments for four affordable housing development projects.
+#IBriefing on upcoming agenda items to reject all bids for renovation of 4150 Independence Drive as a permanent supportive housing development, and to amend council resolutions for four housing development projects.

 Municue is in beta